Pricing

 The Cox-MAZE IV is a surgical procedure to treat atrial fibrillation that utilizes mainly applied radiofrequency and cryothermal energy (as opposed to the “cut-and-sew” techniques in prior iterations) to treat atrial fibrillation.4-7 Coronary Artery Bypass Grafting (CABG) allows for the bypass of stenotic or occluded coronary arteries through the use of arterial or venous conduits.
 Mitral valve repair, or replacement, can be used for correcting mitral valve disease.
 Though the aforementioned procedures address different pathologies of the heart, some or all may be necessary at the same time due to concomitant disease.

-The Cox-MAZE IV combined with Coronary Artery Bypass Graft and Mitral Valve Replacement is a singular surgical procedure that is carefully planned and executed to address arrhythmic, coronary, and valvular disease while minimizing time on cardiopulmonary bypass (CPB) with an arrested heart.
+The Cox-MAZE IV combined with CABG and Mitral Valve Replacement is a singular surgical procedure that is carefully planned and executed to address arrhythmic, coronary, and valvular disease while minimizing time on cardiopulmonary bypass with an arrested heart.

-The Cox-MAZE IV with Coronary Artery Bypass Graft (LIMA → LAD) and Mitral Valve Replacement addresses a combination of concomitant long-standing persistent atrial fibrillation, critical stenosis of the left anterior descending coronary artery, and mitral valve insufficiency.
+The Cox-MAZE IV with Coronary Artery Bypass Graft (CABG) (LIMA → LAD) and Mitral Valve Replacement (MVR) addresses a combination of concomitant long-standing persistent atrial fibrillation, critical stenosis of the left anterior descending coronary artery, and mitral valve insufficiency.
 Through a combination of radiofrequency-induced coagulative necrosis and cryoablation on both the left and right atria, atrial fibrillation can be eliminated to restore normal sinus rhythm.
 Through a rerouting of the left internal mammary artery to a site distal to the obstruction of the LAD, the jeopardized myocardium can be adequately reperfused.
-Lastly, the cause of the severe mitral valve regurgitation, in this case, was deemed to be ischemic/ functional due to severe coronary artery disease and associated maladaptive left ventricular remodeling.
-Unlike other causes of MR, Randomized clinical trials have shown no significant clinical difference between MV repair vs. replacement at 1 year or 2 years after surgery.
+Lastly, the cause of the severe mitral valve regurgitation (MR), in this case, was deemed to be ischemic/functional due to severe coronary artery disease and associated maladaptive left ventricular remodeling.
+Unlike other causes of MR, randomized clinical trials have shown no significant clinical difference between MV repair vs. replacement at 1 year or 2 years after surgery.
 However, the patients in the repair group had significantly more recurrences of moderate or severe MR.89 In this case, the mitral valve was replaced using a bioprosthetic valve.

 This patient was referred to Cardiac Surgery with worsening effort intolerance and shortness of breath secondary to known congestive heart failure (recently escalated from NYHA Class II to Class III), likely caused by this patient’s long-standing mitral valve disease.
 On further assessment, the patient was found to have persistent long-standing atrial fibrillation, as well as 95% stenosis of the proximal LAD.
 Had this patient had isolated disease in the coronary arteries or mitral valve, this patient may have been a candidate for percutaneous therapy rather than open surgical therapy; however, the presence of concomitant disease renders the surgical approach a more efficient “one-stop-shop” option.